 Many people don’t understand just how essential it is to choose the correct AC unit size for your space.
 If your system is too small for your home, it will have to work much harder to try to keep it cool, resulting in a shorter AC lifespan and decreased energy efficiency.
 On the other hand, if your unit is too large, it will cool your home too rapidly, causing the unit to short-cycle and prematurely wear out.
 For higher AC efficiency, improved comfort, and optimal system lifespan, choosing an AC unit that’s right in the sweet spot between too big and too small is essential.

-- 1.5 tons for homes between 600 and 950 square feet.
+• 1.5 tons for homes 600 to 950 square feet

-- 2 tons for homes between 951 and 1250 square feet.
+• 2 tons for homes 951 to 1,250 square feet

 Since the square footage AC requirements above provide home size ranges for each AC size, you may find that any additions still don’t push you into a larger AC size category.
 Therefore, this method offers a slightly quicker way for you to estimate your home’s cooling needs.